NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_aws.html.markdown

 * `route_table_ids` - (Optional) For HA FloatingIP, the list of route table IDs that will be updated with the floating IPs.
 * `upgrade_ontap_version` - (Optional) Indicates whether to upgrade ontap image with `ontap_version`.
 To upgrade ontap image, `ontap_version` cannot be 'latest' and `use_latest_version` needs to be false.
 The available versions can be found in BlueXP UI.
 Click the CVO -> click **New Version Available** under **Notifications** -> the latest available version will be shown.
 The list of available versions can be found in **Select older versions**.
 Update the `ontap_version` by follow the naming conversion.
 * `mediator_security_group_id` - (Optional, Forces new resource) For HA only, mediator security group id.
-* `assume_role_arn` - (Optional, Forces new resource) For HA only, Amazon Resource Name ARN of an AWS Identity and Access Managent IAM role that has created in the VPC owner account.
+* `assume_role_arn` - (Optional, Forces new resource) For HA only, Amazon Resource Name ARN of an AWS Identity and Access Management IAM role that has created in the VPC owner account.
 For example, "arn:aws:iam::61239912384567:role/mediator_role_assume_fromdev"
 * `retries` - (Optional) The number of attempts to wait for the completion of creating the CVO with 60 seconds apart for each attempt.
 For HA, this value is incremented by 30.
 The default is '60'.
 * `worm_retention_period_length` - (Optional, Forces new resource) WORM retention period length.
 Once specified retention period, the WORM is enabled.
 When WORM storage is activated, data tiering to object storage can’t be enabled.
 * `worm_retention_period_unit` - (Optional, Forces new resource) WORM retention period unit: ['years','months','days','hours','minutes','seconds'].